liuyehcf/BlogSource/_posts/Linux-Frequently-Used-Commands.md

 **Options:**

-* `-a`: Displays the command
+* `-a`: Displays the command.
-* `-l`: Does not truncate output
+* `-l`: Does not truncate output.
-* `-A`: Connects process trees using ASCII characters (connection symbols are ASCII characters)
+* `-A`: Connects process trees using ASCII characters (connection symbols are ASCII characters).
-* `-U`: Connects process trees using UTF-8 characters, which may cause errors in some terminal interfaces (connection symbols are UTF-8 characters, smoother and more visually appealing)
+* `-U`: Connects process trees using UTF-8 characters, which may cause errors in some terminal interfaces (connection symbols are UTF-8 characters, smoother and more visually appealing).
-* `-p`: Also lists the PID of each process
+* `-p`: Also lists the PID of each process.
-* `-u`: Also lists the account name each process belongs to
+* `-u`: Also lists the account name each process belongs to.
-* `-s`: Displays the parent process of the specified process
+* `-s`: Displays the parent process of the specified process.

 **Examples:**

-* `pstree`: Displays the entire process tree
+* `pstree`: Displays the entire process tree.
-* `pstree -alps <pid>`: Displays the process tree rooted at the specified `<pid>`
+* `pstree -alps <pid>`: Displays the process tree rooted at the specified `<pid>`.

 ## 4.9 pstack